Skip to main content

 P.O.
 Box 6420, Manchester, NH 03108-6420

-Granite State CU is a credit union offering 11 accounts that interact with estate planning in different ways.
+How your Granite State CU accounts transfer at death depends on how each one is set up.
 As a membership-based credit union, Granite State CU membership open to anyone who lives or works in New Hampshire.
 Also eligible: those who live or work in Maine counties of Oxford or York; Massachusetts counties of Essex, Franklin, Middlesex, or Worcester; or Vermont counties of Caledonia, Essex, Orange, Windham, or Windsor.
-Eight full-service branches: Manchester, Concord, Nashua, Derry, Rochester, Tilton, Candia, and Amherst.
+Eight full-service branches: Manchester, Concord, Nashua, Derry, Rochester, Tilton, Candia, and Amherst (Raymond branch expected early 2027).
 Access to 30,000+ ATMs and 6,000+ CO-OP Shared Branch locations nationwide.
-Understanding how each account transfers at death—and which ones a trust can hold—helps families avoid probate delays and unintended outcomes.
+With 11 account types, the transfer rules vary—getting the right designations in place now prevents delays and court involvement later.

-Granite State CU handles beneficiary designations in branch, by mail, and by phone.
+Account holders can update their beneficiary designations at Granite State CU in branch, by mail, and by phone.
 Accounts can also be retitled into a trust to keep them out of probate entirely.

 Preparing your estate